rocky-linux/documentation/docs/labs/networking/lab8-samba.md

 ## Exercise 6

-This exercise simulates a real-world scenario where you'll act in the role of an Administrator of a client system, and then test accessing the Samba service on remote system (serverHQ) on which you do not have any Administrative access or privileges.  client as a student, will set up a Samba client on your machine (serverXY) to access a Samba service hosted on a different machine (serverHQ).
-This reflects common workplace setups.
+This exercise simulates a real-world scenario in which you'll act as an administrator of a client system and then test accessing the Samba service on the remote system (server HQ), to which you do not have any administrative access or privileges.
+As a student, you will set up a Samba client on your machine (serverXY) to access a Samba service hosted on a different machine (serverHQ).
+This reflects standard workplace setups.

 Assumptions:

-- You do not have root access on serverHQ.
+- You do not have root access to serverHQ.
 - The Samba share on serverHQ is already set up and accessible.

 #### To set up Samba client on serverXY

 Configure your machine (serverXY) as a Samba client to access a shared directory on a separate host (serverHQ).

-1. Ensure that the necessary samba client utilities are installed on your local system.
+1. Ensure the necessary Samba client utilities are installed on your local system.
     Install them if necessary by running:

     ```bash